wschenk/willschenk.com/content/articles/2018/building-a-hugo-site/index.md

 {{ end }}
 ```

 And out first draft of the `index.html` template for the site.
-We'll put in a little little jumbotron in `themes/mytheme/layouts/index.html`:
+We'll put in a little jumbotron in `themes/mytheme/layouts/index.html`:

 ```go-html-template
 {{ define "main" }}